Clergy and Staff

 Mother Johnson is Professor of English at Swarthmore College, a position she held throughout her theological studies and continues to hold while serving in ordained ministry.
 She holds a doctorate from the University of California, Berkley, and a bachelor's degree from the University of California, Los Angeles.
 She is a scholar of English Renaissance drama.
 With her wife Leslie, Mother Johnson lives in Philadelphia and presides over a herd of cats, goldfish, and a little terrier named Tipper who is sometimes seen around the church grounds.

-The Rev. Nicholas Phelps, a priest of the Diocese of Pennsylvania, has been an Assistant Priest at Saint Mark's since 1999.
+The Rev. Nicholas Phelps, a priest of the Diocese of Pennsylvania, has been an Assisting Priest at Saint Mark's since 1999.

 Before coming to Saint Mark's Church, Father Phelps served as Rector of Saint James Episcopal Church, Bristol, Penn.
 (1981-1998); Rector of Trinity Church, Buckingham, Penn.
 (1970-1980); Episcopal Chaplain, University of California, Los Angeles (1964-1970); Assistant Chaplain, University of California, Los Angeles (1962-1963); Vicar, Saint Andrews Church, Blackinton, Mass.
 (1961-1962); and Assistant Rector, Saint John's Church, Williamstown, Mass (1959-1962).